Topseller

 Für die Filterung wurden keine Ergebnisse gefunden!

-From the Publisher: The Day of Waterloo It might be the most written about battle of all time… …But tactically, it was one of Napoleon’s worst efforts.
+From the publisher: The Day of Waterloo It might be the most written about battle of all time… …But tactically, it was one of Napoleon’s worst efforts.
 After Napoleon’s return from Elba, he watched his peace efforts spurned and knew that...

 39,95 € *

-from the publisher: The Battle of Châlons An Unstoppable Force Meets An Immovable Alliance Born half-Roman, but all business, the Battle of Châlons saw “the last great Roman general”, Flavius Aetius, at his finest!
+From the Publisher: The Battle of Châlons An Unstoppable Force Meets An Immovable Alliance Born half-Roman, but all business, the Battle of Châlons saw “the last great Roman general”, Flavius Aetius, at his finest!
 And “finest” would...

 35,95 € *

-from the publisher: The Battle of Marathon A battle remembered by a race?
+From the Publisher: The Battle of Marathon A battle remembered by a race?
 Or was it the single most important battle in Western Civilization?
 Terms from military history have entered the English language in many ways, but primarily...

 10 of 21